pegasus-isi/pegasus/doc/sphinx/user-guide/submit-directory.rst

 Pegasus automatically disables kickstart for the above jobs.

-Kickstart captures useful runtime provenance information about the job launched by it on the remote note, and puts in an XML record that it writes to its own stdout.
+Kickstart captures useful runtime provenance information about the job launched by it on the remote note, and puts in an YAML record that it writes to its own stdout.
 The stdout appears in the workflow submit directory as <job>.out.00n .
 The following information is captured by kickstart and logged: